dereuromark/cakephp-tools/docs/Behavior/AfterSave.md

 A CakePHP behavior to allow the entity to be available inside afterSave() callback in the state it was before the save.
+It also allows it to be available outside of the afterSave() callback later on, where needed.

 ## Introduction
 It takes a clone of the entity from beforeSave().
 This allows all the